 2. Get in touch with the local government

 Every country has its own travel requirements for international tourists.
-In the Philippines, you also need to be aware of separate guidelines from local government units (LGUs).
+In the Philippines, you also need to be aware of separate guidelines for each city implemented by their respective local government units (LGUs).

 Contact the LGUs online about what you need to bring or do, list of open establishments, updated opening hours, and so on.
 You may also ask the hotels or accommodations on your destination for updates.